hyneho/kafka/docker/examples/README.md

 Running on default configs
 --------------------------

-If no user provided configuration file is passed to the Docker container, or the file is empty, the default KRaft configuration for single combined-mode node will be used.
+If no user provided configuration (file input or environment variables) is passed to the Docker container, the default KRaft configuration for single combined-mode node will be used.
 This default configuration is packaged in the Kafka tarball.
-If any user provided config (file input or environment variables) is provided, the default configuration will not be used.

 Use input file for providing configs
 ------------------------------------